Ctrl-Creeper/mcmon/README.md

 This desktop app is the standalone/local member of the mcmon project family.

-- `mcmon`: this app.
+- [mcmon](https://github.com/Ctrl-Creeper/mcmon): this app.
 Use it when you want a local desktop monitor that works without any server.
 - [mcmon-host](https://github.com/Ctrl-Creeper/mcmon-host): Linux-only central dashboard and API for managed monitoring.
   It configures nodes and generates one-line `mcmon-agent` install commands.